 Of course you should wait until you are well rested because the sugar high these will bring about will be off the charts and may leave you wanting to pull your own feathers out.
-And I guarantee you will be asked to be room mom again next year.
+I guarantee you will be the coolest room mom every.

 How to make Oreo Turkey Cookies

 Calling for just four simple ingredients and no baking, Oreo Turkey Cookies are super simple to make.
 You just need